 The tablets are large, but because they are coated to allow slow release they should not be broken, chewed or crushed.
 They are best taken with, or immediately after meals.

 Most patients get no side effects.
-If you do get side effects, they are usually mild but can include: loss of appetite, nausea, reflux, diarrhoea, abdominal pain, dizziness, headache, ringing in the ears (tinnitus) and mood problems.
+If you do get side effects, they are usually mild but can include: loss of appetite, nausea, reflux, diarrhea, abdominal pain, dizziness, headache, ringing in the ears (tinnitus) and mood problems.

 Sulfasalazine often causes urine and sweat to have an orange colour.
 This is normal and does not mean you reacting to the medication.